steamysips/steamy-sips/README.md

 - Uses PDO
 - Styled minimally with PicoCSS
 - Mobile-responsive
-- Perfect web vital scores
+- Good core web vital scores

 ## Installation

+The following setup instructions are tailored for Linux.
+If you are using Windows, the steps are generally similar, but some commands may differ.
+Please adapt accordingly.

 ### Prerequisites: